L-PAY/.github/profile/README.md

 ## Mission

 Our goal is to make crypto payments fast, reliable & fully decentralized as they are meant to be.
 We beleive that crypto is the best system for payment in the world and our products are a testimony to that.
-Our products ensure that the businesses around the world are ready for the web3 revolution.
+Our products ensure that businesses around the world are ready for the web3 revolution.